What is PaaS? Platform as a service 101

 How does PaaS work?

-PaaS works by supplying everything developers need to build, test, deliver and manage software applications across the software development lifecycle.
+PaaS gives developers everything they need to create, test and manage applications.
+It supports the entire software development lifecycle.

-Compared with a traditional programming environment, these features dramatically reduce the amount of coding required.
-PaaS also makes it easier to build sophisticated applications that incorporate advanced technology like analytics or business intelligence.
+PaaS reduces the amount of coding needed compared to traditional environments.
+This makes it easier to build complex applications with advanced technologies like analytics and business intelligence.

 What’s the difference between PaaS and SaaS?